hilaelpeleg/hilaelpeleg/README.md

 ## Hi, I'm Hila 👋

-👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
+👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech.

 👩🏻‍🎓 Studied Computer Science at at Bar-Ilan University.